zhihao1998/ChamaleoNet/Readme.md

 # TODO

-- throughput
+- replay faster
-    - cannot do it because of the performance
+- how many traffic can be handled with no problem of installing entries
+- separate the traffic by incoming and outgoing (only care about the incoming)
 - the long-live flow (new packets after deleting the entry in switch)
+- install entries by batch rather than single

 # C-based Controller for Transparent SDN Honeypot